renpy/renpy/sphinx/source/testcases.rst

     Differences between a dollar-line, the assert statement and the eval clause :

-    - A dollar-line executes any python statement, which does not necessarily have a value - for example ``$ test_variable = 5`` - while the assert statement and the eval clause require an expression, a.k.a something with a value.
+    - A dollar-line executes any python statement, which does not necessarily have a value - for example ``$ import math`` - while the assert statement and the eval clause require an expression, a.k.a something having a value.
     - The assert statement controls whether the provided value is correct or not.
     - The eval clause provides a value to an ``if`` or ``until`` statement.